bekkopen/databasekurs/neo4j/exercises/1_nodes_and_relationships.md

 ## 4. Have a beer!
 Get a beer product from the database.

-* The category for beer is "Øl"
+* The category for beer is "Ã˜l"
 * The products are stored in nodes with label ```Product```
 * Products are related to categories via a ```IS_OF_CATEGORY``` relation.